Deadline: March 30

-The APS Office of International Programs (OIP) is requesting proposals for the “OIP Global Experience, a program aimed at helping APS plant pathologists work with scientists and extension personnel in developing countries in training and outreach efforts.
+The APS Office of International Programs (OIP) is requesting proposals for the “OIP Global Experience, a program aimed at helping APS members who are plant pathologists to work with scientists and extension personnel in developing countries in training and outreach efforts.
 As agriculture is affected by globalization, it becomes increasingly important to foster and sustain plant pathological research and extension on a global scale.

-The program is open to all APS members to conduct short courses, workshops, or training programs in collaboration with a cooperating institution in a developing country.
+The program is open to all current APS members to conduct short courses, workshops, or training programs in collaboration with a cooperating institution in a developing country.
 Teams of a senior and junior plant pathologist are encouraged.
 Development of training/extension materials for the workshop will also be supported by this program.
 Up to $4,000 will be available to successful applicants to support travel and training material costs.
 Host institutions are expected to provide in‐kind contributions or matching funds.
-For 2021, there will be up to eight $500 awards available to conduct virtual workshops.

-Proposals are requested for programs to be administered in 2021.
-The proposals (maximum of 3 pages for items 1‐5 noted below) should be received on or before April 15, 2021.
+Proposals are requested for programs to be administered in the year the funds are distributed and no more than one year after the date of the funds received.
+The proposals (maximum of 3 pages for items 1‐5 noted below) should be received on or before March 30 of each year.